Baseball Bats and Dominance Hierarchies

 They are automatic.

-They are indifferent to intentions.
+They are indifferent to intention.

 They keep people—and economies—moving.